Find Trade Skills Schools

 The states with the most job growth for Statistical Assistant are Utah, Florida, and Arkansas.
 Watch out if you plan on working in Rhode Island, New Hampshire, or Mississippi.
 These states have the worst job growth for this type of profession.

-The salary for Statistical Assistants ranges between about $31,470 and $72,860 a year.
+The typical yearly salary for Statistical Assistants is somewhere between $31,470 and $72,860.

 undefined